sulu/sulu-docs/book/templates.rst

    Every template has to define a property named `title`, because it is used internally for generating URLs and storing.

 We've learned how to define the template.
 The next step is to write corresponding theme.

 .. warning::

     The template does not appear in the dropdown of the page form, unless there is also a HTML twig template available.
-This will be explained in :doc:`creating-a-twig-template`.
+This will be explained in :doc:`twig`.

 .. _`Controller Naming Pattern`: http://symfony.com/doc/current/book/routing.html#controller-string-syntax
 .. _`Template Naming and Locations`: http://symfony.com/doc/current/book/templating.html#template-naming-locations